 |About Chemtura||Brands/Businesses||Corporate Responsibility||Investors||News||Careers|

-Chemtura, with 2012 net sales of $2.6 billion,1 is a global manufacturer and marketer of specialty chemicals, agrochemicals and pool, spa and home care products.
+Chemtura Corporation, with pro forma 2005 sales of $3.9 billion, is a global manufacturer and marketer of specialty chemicals, crop protection and pool, spa and home care products.
 Additional information concerning Chemtura is available at www.chemtura.com.